Kim Kardashian Hits The Gym ‘Hungover’ After Kylie Jenner’s 21st Birthday Party

 “I feel good about myself when I’m in shape, so I gotta continue and not let anything get in my way,” Kim said in another video as her trainer was heard in the background yelling, “Kill it.”

-As previously reported by the Inquisitr, Kim Kardahian’s body transformation has been making headlines.
+As previously reported by the Inquisitr, Kim Kardashian’s body transformation has been making headlines.
 Kim has been showing off her more toned and thin frame for the past few weeks, and everyone, including her sisters, are noticing.

 Kim recently took some heat when she had an overjoyed reaction to her sisters, Kendall Jenner and Khloe Kardashian revealed that she looked so skinny they didn’t think she was eating.
 Some fans called the videos, posted to Kim’s Instagram story, “triggering,” while others thought that is was promoting unhealthy body images for women.